Gatun Lake, Fort San Lorenzo, & Agua Clara Locks

 22. Panama Canal #3

-After departing Fort San Lorenzo, we made our way back towards the Panama Canal Ferry; however, this crossing was temporarily closed as a ship was transiting (the same from our boat ride about five hours earlier near Gamboa; see 9.
-Gatun Lake #9 above).
+After departing Fort San Lorenzo, we made our way back towards the Panama Canal Ferry; however, this crossing was temporarily closed as a ship was transiting (the same from our boat ride about five hours earlier near Gamboa; see photograph 9 above).
 Our guide received a call on his radio that the Gatun Locks were now closed, and the small bridge leading across it to the Agua Clara Locks was very temporarily open.
 Flipping a furious U-turn, we headed towards Gatun Locks to make this rare crossing…

 23. Agua Clara Locks #1